Michael A. Sheehan

 Michael A. Sheehan (February 10, 1955 – July 30, 2018) was an American author and former government official and military officer.
-He was a Distinguished Chair at the U.S. Military Academy in West Point, New York and a terrorist analyst for NBC News.
+He was a Distinguished Chair at the U.S. Military Academy in West Point, New York and a terrorism analyst for NBC News.

 Education

 Born in Red Bank, New Jersey, Sheehan was raised in Hazlet and graduated from Christian Brothers Academy in 1973 and the United States Military Academy (West Point) in 1977.
 Mr. Sheehan was the son of a school teacher and a civil engineer John and Janet Sheehan, the former of which also attended the United States Military Academy at West Point.
 Sheehan has a Master of Science in Foreign Service from the Georgetown University School of Foreign Service as well as one from the United States Army Command and General Staff College.

 Military career

 He served as an officer in the infantry and Special Forces.
 He had several overseas assignments, as a commander of a "counter-terrorism" unit in Panama, a counterinsurgency advisor in El Salvador, an infantry company commander in Korea, and on peacekeeping duty in Somalia and Haiti.
 Also while on active duty, he served in the White House on the National Security Council staff for Presidents George H. W. Bush and Bill Clinton.